endless-sky/endless-sky-wiki/CreatingOutfits.md

 * `turn`: If the projectile is homing, how much it is allowed to turn each frame to seek its target.
 Otherwise, it will *always* turn by this amount, which can be used to create spinning projectiles or other effects.

 * `inaccuracy`: the maximum error, in degrees, in a projectile's firing angle.
 Inaccuracy limits a weapon's effectiveness at long range but can also make it look a bit more "natural" and unpredictable.
+Beginning in **v.
+0.10.1**, how a weapon's inaccuracy is distributed can be controlled by the following child nodes:

+  * `triangular`: the inaccuracy forms a triangular distribution, being 2/3rds as likely to appear in the middle 1/3rd of the angle, and 1/3rd as likely to appear in the outer 2/3rds of the angle.
+This is the default behavior if no distribution is defined, and was the only behavior prior to **v.
+0.10.1**.

+  * `uniform`: the inaccuracy forms a uniform distribution, being equally as likely to fire the projectile anywhere within the inaccuracy angle.

+  * `[narrow | medium | wide]`: the inaccuracy forms a normal distribution with either a narrow, medium, or wide standard deviation (.13, .234, and .314 respectively).

+  * `inverted`: inverts the distribution of only narrow, medium, or wide inaccuracies, so that projectiles are more likely to appear at the edges of the angle rather than the middle.

 * `"turret turn"`: the number of degrees that this turret rotates per frame. (**v.
 0.9.7**)